 Professor Milanovic has a very strong record of publication in human rights law, public international law, international criminal law and the law of armed conflict with leading publishers and peer-reviewed journals, including the European Journal of International Law and the American Journal of International Law.
 His work has been cited, inter alia, by judges of the European Court of Human Rights, the UK Supreme Court, and the High Court of England and Wales, as well as by the International Law Commission and various UN Special Rapporteurs.

 Professor Milanovic was counsel or advisor in cases before the International Court of Justice, the European Court of Human Rights, and the Constitutional Court of Serbia.
 He is a frequent participant in expert meetings organized by international institutions, including the OHCHR, the European Commission, international criminal tribunals, the European Court of Human Rights, the International Committee of the Red Cross, and Chatham House.

-Marko obtained his first degree in law from the University of Belgrade Faculty of Law, his LL.M from the University of Michigan Law School, and his PhD in international law from the University of Cambridge; his PhD thesis on the extraterritorial application of human rights treaties was awarded the Yorke Prize.
+Professor Milanovic obtained his first degree in law from the University of Belgrade Faculty of Law, his LL.M from the University of Michigan Law School, and his PhD in international law from the University of Cambridge.
+His doctoral thesis was awarded the Yorke Prize.
 He served as Law Clerk to Judge Thomas Buergenthal of the International Court of Justice in 2006/2007.

 Publications available at SSRN at http://ssrn.com/author=655207.